If you're studying photography, graphic design or art and have an interest in anatomy, a career in medical illustration could be for you

 - Staffordshire University's Certificates in Clinical Photography and Graphic Design in Healthcare.

 A programme of continuing professional development (CPD), which reflects the requirements of the Health & Care Professions Council (HCPC) is offered by the IMI.

-As well as CPD, you will benefit from maintaining a personal professional portfolio, making contacts and keeping up to date through professional bodies such as the BIPP, the IMI and the MAA.
+As well as CPD, you'll benefit from maintaining a personal professional portfolio, making contacts and keeping up to date through professional bodies such as the BIPP, the IMI and the MAA.